Cliff is a licensed medical technologist who loves sharing all things health and fitness.

 It is important to note that canker sores are different from cold sores.
 Cold sores are contagious and usually occur because of a more serious complication.
 Canker sores, on the other hand, are not contagious and are seldom linked to health problems.
 To help you differentiate easily, cold sores occur outside the mouth, usually around the lips.
 Canker sores are always found inside the mouth.

 Mouth ulcers are stubbornly persistent and annoying.
 They may be very small, but they are very painful.
-Before you learn how to get rid of canker sores, it is beneficial to understand what causes it, first.
+Before you learn how to get rid of canker sores, it is beneficial to understand what causes them.

 What Causes Canker Sores?